 One of the great advantages of a long-distance relationship is that you have a much longer time to enjoy that sense of excitement in anticipation of holding your loved one, smelling and tasting them, and being with them again.

 It’s not always the distance

-Long-distance relationship really can work!
-But they do also have the same problems as 'ordinary' relationships.
+Long-distance relationships really can work!
+But they do also have the same problems as ‘ordinary’ relationships.